 I need RNA-seq, Hi-C, and ChIP-seq data from adult brain tissue -- normal and diseased -- with malignant glioma

 The Terra Interoperability Model is an ongoing joint effort between the Broad Institute of MIT and Harvard’s Data Sciences Platform and the Core Data Model Team at Broad.
 The Institute was founded to bring together researchers with expertise across various disciplines to meet emerging challenges of biomedicine.
 The Core Data Model Team leverages this environment to bring experts in genomics, computational chemical biology, epigenomics, single-cell genomics, medicine, and other disciplines together with data modelers and software engineers.
-Researchers provide insight into how methods and technologies in the lab are evolving.
-This results in a data model that is driven by researcher questions, reflects the science, and anticipates changes in rapidly-evolving areas of research.
+Researchers provide insight into how methods and technologies in the lab evolve.
+This results in a data model driven by researcher questions, that reflects the science and anticipates changes in rapidly evolving areas of research.

 A brief history of the Broad's search for a common data model